 The authors found that high salaries don't necessarily translate into high net worth.
 In fact, Stanley and Danko found that those who accumulated the most wealth would be considered frugal themselves, and married to conservative spenders as well.
 The gap between income and spending is an asset for those learning how to get rich.
 Think about it realistically: You can't build wealth if you spend all that you earn -- or worse yet, spend more than you earn.

 Max Out Your 401(k)

 The government gives you a wealth-building gift: the 401(k) account.
 Here's how you can use it to make your first $1 million:

-Enroll in your employer's program and invest the maximum amount allowable by law -- that's $19,500 in 2021, and an additional $6,500 catch-up contribution for those over age 50.
+Enroll in your employer's program and invest the maximum amount allowable by law -- that's $20,500 for 2022, and an additional $6,500 catch-up contribution for those over age 50.

 As long as the money remains in the account, it grows and compounds tax-free.

 In practical terms, if you contribute $19,500 annually to your 401(k), and earn 7% by investing in an average stock mutual fund, you will be a millionaire in 23 years.
 Invest less or earn a lower return, and it will take longer to make your first million.

 "You don't need to be the next Richard Branson to make your first million," said Grant Bledsoe, founder of Three Oaks Capital Management and blogger at Above the Canopy.
 "Just take what the IRS gives you."